Werxzy/tab2bin/README.md

 tab2bin and bin2tab are functions for converting a table of a known format/shape into binary within Pico-8.

 Currently, bin2tab requires `482` tokens and tab2bin requires `864` tokens.
+There's a lot of code that can be removed to reduce the amount of tokens if they aren't used.

 ## Table Format